Oman, e-commerce and logistics

 Opportunities

-In order to boost e-commerce and provide safe and secure e-commerce transactions, the Central Bank of Oman recently launched a national debit card payment gateway infrastructure for e-commerce transactions.
-4
+To boost e-commerce and provide safe and secure e-commerce transactions, the Central Bank of Oman recently launched a national debit card payment gateway infrastructure for e-commerce transactions.

 Logistics